 6 medium-to-large red garnet yams

-1 cup pecans (broken or halves)
+1 cup toasted pecans (broken or halves)

 1 cup dried Blenheim apricots